Legbar: Characteristics

 The Legbar has three colour varieties: gold, silver and cream.
 The cream variant has a crest and lays blue, olive or green eggs.
-The Legbar is considered a rare breed by the Poultry Club of Great Britain and, until the Autosexing Breeds Association was re-formed, fell under the Rare Poultry Society.
+The Legbar is considered a rare breed by the Poultry Club of Great Britain; until the Autosexing Breeds Association was re-formed in 2016, it fell under the Rare Poultry Society.

 Use

 The Legbar was bred as an auto-sexing layer breed.
 Hens may give 180 eggs or more per year.